 4 museums and galleries across Sheffield will provide supported access for people living with dementia and their carers to enjoy socialising in our welcoming spaces.
 Creative activities including historic object handling will encourage participants to tell stories and share their memories.

 Charity information: Museums Sheffield

 850,000 people in the UK are diagnosed with dementia; estimates suggest this number will increase to 1 million by 2021.
-In Sheffield, 6,000 people live with dementia and we know that there are gaps in service provision.
+In Sheffield, 6,000 people live with dementia.
 The project will break down existing barriers to living well with dementia, including social isolation.
 Research shows social isolation is twice as detrimental for health as obesity or smoking.

+Sheffield's museums are for everyone.
 Enjoying cultural activities has a powerful impact on physical and mental health, and on those living with long-term conditions including dementia.
-Cafes will reduce social isolation by providing a supportive environment where people with dementia and their carers can meet, share positive interaction, and engage meaningfully with our historic collections.
-Object handling and reminiscence will encourage sharing stories and memories.
+Cafes will reduce social isolation by providing a supportive environment where people with dementia and their carers can meet and engage meaningfully with historic collections.
+Creative activities will encourage people to stories and memories.
 Participants will gain confidence to access cultural venues.

 To promote access to museums and galleries for people living with dementia and their companions

-Activities» Publicity flyers & promotion across partner networks
+Activities» Marketing activity and promotion across partner networks

 At least 10 visitors living with dementia with their carers/ companions / family members (20 people in total) at each Café session